 Proving Liability in a Personal Injury Case

 A breach of duty of care looks different based on the details of each case.
-It may be a drunk driver or a property owner failing to install handrails, but these are just two of countless examples of how the duty of care may be breached.
+Such an occurrence may include a drunk driver or a property owner’s failing to install handrails.
+These are just two of countless examples of how the duty of care may be breached.

 Here, we will aim to prove that the defendant’s actions contributed to or caused your injuries or loved one’s death.

 We will present medical and economic evidence to establish the damages you are entitled to recover based on your losses.

 Call Us Today to Begin Your Personal Injury Case in Suffolk

 We have over one hundred years of combined experience working with personal injury cases—and we have won millions for our clients.
 The team at Rosenberg & Gluck, L.L.P. is here for you.
 We want to help you pursue the financial damages you are entitled to receive.

 Call our team today to discuss your case.
 We assist clients in Spanish, as well.